sushanth23k/Sushanth_Farmdata_analysis/README.md

 5) What will be your unit of analysis (for example, patient, organization, or country)?
 Roughly how many units (observations) do you expect to analyze?

 Ans)
 My unit of analysis is the country, at a certain year.
 We will be working in 195 countries, from the year 1961-2019.
-We will also be working on

 6) What variables/measures do you plan to use in your analysis (variables should be tied to the questions in #3)?